cjus/hydra-hpp/article.md

 A routable message is one that contains enough information for a program to determine who sent the message and where that message needs to go.
 We provide that information by supplying `to` and `frm` fields.

 A queuable message is one that can be stored for later processing.
 Useful message fields include the `mid` field which uniquely identifies a message.
-Other useful fields, not shown here, include fields which provide timestamps, priority and how long a message should be considered valid.
+Other useful fields not shown here include: fields which provide timestamps, priority and how long a message should be considered valid.
 Our messages are queuable because they contain enough information to allows us to build and manage message queues.

 The `to` field contains the name of a destination service.
 The `frm` field simply says that this message originated from the player service.
 The `mid` or message ID field provides an identifier for the message and the `bdy` or body field contains a command to start a new game.